 FRAUD RESOURCE CENTER

-The FTC calls it the “phantom debt collection” scam.
-You’ll get a call from someone who identifies him- or herself as a debt collector, or as an attorney from a law firm with a legitimate-sounding name.
-The caller will insist you have a delinquent payday loan, credit card balance or some other sort of consumer debt and demand immediate payment of hundreds or thousands of dollars.
-He or she may threaten arrest or other legal action, even warning that a police officer or process server is headed at that very moment to your home or workplace.
+The FTC calls it “phantom debt collection.”
+You get a call, text, email or social media message from someone claiming to be a debt collector, law enforcement officer, attorney or process server.
+They insist you have a delinquent payday loan, credit card balance or some other sort of consumer debt and demand immediate payment of hundreds or thousands of dollars, threatening lawsuits or imminent arrest if you don't comply.

-- The caller wants you to pay via wire transfer or prepaid debit card.
+- They want you to pay via gift card, wire transfer or prepaid debit card.
 These are methods favored by scammers because they’re difficult to trace.

 - Do insist on identification.
-Ask for the caller’s name, company, address, phone number and professional license number, which your state may require.
+Ask for the debt collector’s name, company, address, phone number and professional license number, which your state may require.

 - Do demand information about the debt.
 Debt collectors are required by federal law to provide you with a written validation notice specifying how much you owe, the name of the original creditor and how to challenge the claim.

 - Do check your credit report after you hear from a suspicious collector — if a debt isn’t listed, that may be a sign of a scam.
-Keep in mind that you are allowed one free credit report every 12 months from each of the three major reporting agencies.
+Through April 20, 2022, you can get one free credit report per week from each of the three major reporting agencies, Equifax, Experian and TransUnion.

-- Do a web search on the caller’s phone number.
-You may find complaints from other consumers that it belongs to a scam collection agency.
+- Do a web search on a suspicious caller’s phone number.
+You might find reports from other consumers that it belongs to a scam collection agency.

 - Don’t give any personal data to someone who claims to be a debt collector.
 A legitimate collection agency would have received that information from the creditor.

-- Don’t discuss the debt with someone who calls out of the blue.
-Demand that the caller provide the legally required written notice first.
+- Don’t discuss the debt with someone who contacts you out of the blue.
+Demand that they provide the legally required written notice first.